liamfrazer/obsidian/Software Engineer Notes/1. Zettelkasten/Recipes.md

 	* If you select an item, this will then take away the required materials from your total
 * Shopping list
 	* Once you've got a selected item, this will then go into a shopping list
+* Weight Ratios
+	* Potential to add in weight of an item and work out weights

 ___
 # Flashcards